About Me

 The Overwhelmed Brain blog and podcast are for those who want to better their lives by questioning what doesn’t work and changing behavior that doesn’t serve them anymore.

-If you have the desire for a more emotionally stable, happier life, this show will help to empower you to forge the path to that destination.
+If you have the desire for a more emotionally stable, happier life, the blog and podcast will help to empower you to forge the path to that destination.

 We are bombarded with thoughts, emotions, and an unending series of unpredictable events.
 The Overwhelmed Brain was created to give you specific, purposeful steps to help you improve your life and empower you to make the right decisions.